captainzero93/extract-unet-safetensor/README.md

 This Python script processes SafeTensors files for Stable Diffusion 1.5 (SD 1.5) and Stable Diffusion XL (SDXL) models.
 It extracts the UNet into a separate file and creates a new file with the remaining model components (without the UNet).

+## Why UNet Extraction?

+Using UNets instead of full checkpoints can save a significant amount of disk space, especially for models that utilize large text encoders like T5xxl.
+Here's why:

+1. Space Efficiency: Full checkpoints bundle the UNet, CLIP, VAE, and text encoder together.
+For models using T5xxl, the text encoder alone can be 5-10GB.
+By extracting the UNet, you can reuse the same text encoder for multiple models, saving 5-10GB per additional model.

+2. Flexibility: You can download the text encoder once and use it with multiple UNet models, reducing redundancy and saving space.

+3. Practical Example: Two full checkpoints (e.g., nf4 schnell and dev Flux) might take up 22GB.
+Using extracted UNets instead, the same two models could occupy only 12GB, plus a single 5GB text encoder shared between them.

+4. Future-Proofing: As models grow in complexity, the space-saving benefits of using UNets become even more significant.

+This tool helps you extract UNets from full checkpoints, allowing you to take advantage of these space-saving benefits.

 ## Features

 - Supports both SD 1.5 and SDXL model architectures